LAST DATE FOR CHRISTMAS ORDERS 17TH DECEMBER! £12 P&P on UK Mainland orders. Free Orkney deliveries on orders over £20.

 Step 3

-The next day, scrape away and discard the layer of fat on top of the cooking liquid.
-Spoon the remaining jellified soup into a pan and heat through until simmering.
+The next day, scrape away and discard the layer of fat on top.
+Spoon the jellified soup into a pan, leaving the bigger chunks of meat behind, and heat through until simmering.

-In a small bowl, blend the flour and three tablespoons of the hot soup until smooth.
+In a small bowl, blend the flour and three tablespoons of the hot soup with a small whisk until smooth.
 Whisk into the soup and simmer for 5-10 minutes, until thickened.
-Add the oxtail meat to the pan and heat through for a minute or two before serving in large soup bowls.
+Add the oxtail meat and any remaining bits of jelly to the pan and heat through for a few minutes before serving in large soup bowls.

 More Recipes